p-slash/lyspeq/README.md

 Specify temporary folder.
 Smooth power spectrum fitting creates temp files to communicate with [py/lorentzian_fit.py](py/lorentzian_fit.py) script.
 For clusters, you are typically assigned a scratch space such as `scratch` or `project`.

     TemporaryFolder /tmp

-To convert with EdS velocity, set this to 1.
-Default 0 will use logarithmic spacing approximation.

-    UseEDSVelocity 0

 It is recommended that flux to fluctuations conversion done using an empirical or theoretical mean flux.
 Pass this binary filename (int size, double z[size], double flux[size])